Courses

 Prior knowledge

-Undergraduate quantum mechanics (full year), experience is pre-required.
-This includes good knowledge of the quantum matrix mechanics for spin, Schrodinger equation (stationary and time dependent), and the operator treatment of the quantum harmonic oscill
+Undergraduate quantum mechanics (full year), especially quantum matrix mechanics for spin, Schrodinger equation (stationary and time dependent), and the operator treatment of the quantum harmonic oscillator.

 3 Term